 Tri, Tri and Tri Again – Even Olympic Champions had to learn basic skills; be open and determined too continuously learn and develop.

-For more details about what Skills School is click here or watch our video below.
+For more details about what Area Skills School is click here or watch British Triathlon’s video below.

 Who is it for?

-Skills schools are open to all triathlon participants in Scotland that are aged 11-16 years, giving all athletes the opportunity to access the Triathlon Scotland pathway, it will be completely inclusive and open to all who meet the basic competencies of being able swim, bike and run continuously for five minutes.
+Area Skills schools are open to all triathlon participants in Scotland that are aged 11-16 years, giving all athletes the opportunity to access the Triathlon Scotland pathway.
+Area Skills School is completely inclusive and open to all those who meet the basic competencies of being able swim, bike and run continuously for five minutes.
 Age at 31st December on the year of the session.

-You must be a Triathlon Scotland Member to attend Skills School sessions however you can try your first session before signing up.
+You must be a Triathlon Scotland Member to attend Area Skills School sessions however you can try your first session before signing up.
 You can join Triathlon Scotland by following this link: Join Triathlon Scotland

 Area Skills Schools in Scotland